Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/intro.rst

 What is Hypatia
 =========================================
-Hypatia is an energy system modelling framework written in the Objective Oriented Python programming language.
-Contrary to most of the Python-based open-source energy and power system modelling frameworks that are using `Pyomo <https://pyomo.readthedocs.io/en/stable/>`_ for solving the convex optimization problem, Hypatia is based on `CVXPY <https://www.cvxpy.org/>`_ domain-specific language developed by [Diamond2016]_ .
+Hypatia is an energy system modelling framework written in the objective oriented Python programming language.
+Contrary to most of the Python-based open-source energy and power system modelling frameworks that are using `Pyomo <https://pyomo.readthedocs.io/en/stable/>`_ for solving the optimization problem, Hypatia is based on `CVXPY <https://www.cvxpy.org/>`_ Domain-Specific Language developed by [Diamond2016]_ .
 Hypatia can optimize both the hourly dispatch and the annual capacity deployments of the energy system.
 Its final objective is to minimize the total discounted cost of the system by considering all the required cost components